marciot/mac68k-hacks/docs/README.md

 * __Vintage Macintosh Programming Pages__
   * [Mac 512k Blog] A very comprehensive and well written blog on the the Macintosh 512k, including posts on a variety of information and in-depth articles on assembly language programming.
   * [Joshua Stein]'s blog, which includes a fantastic series of videos on System 6 software development.
+  * [MacFlim] an amazing video player for classic Macs!
   * [Marchintosh], a whole month of Macintosh retrocomputing projects!
 * __Reference Materials__
   * [Macintosh Almanac]